 Seventeen-year olds Andrew Thompson and Tim Griffin often take a walk through Brincliffe Woods with pet dog Summer.

-Recently, they discovered that a bench in the woods, which overlooks countryside and allotments from its strategic spot, had been vandalised and broken in two.
+Recently they discovered that a bench in the woods, that overlooks countryside and allotments from its strategic spot, had been vandalised and broken in two.

 The two A-level design and technology students at Birkdale and Notre Dame schools set themselves a Sunday afternoon project and constructed a new bench to replace the former one.